telerik/xaml-docs/controls/raddiagram/features/raddiagrams-pan-zoom.md

 ---
 title: Pan and Zoom
 page_title: Pan and Zoom
-description: Check our &quot;Pan and Zoom&quot; documentation article for the RadDiagram WPF control.
+description: Check our &quot;Pan and Zoom&quot; documentation article for the RadDiagram {{ site.framework_name }} control.
 slug: raddiagrams-features-pan-zoom
 tags: pan,and,zoom
 published: True